-IT was been confirmed that head coach Wayne Pivac will leave the Scarlets at the end of the forthcoming season to take up the role of Wales Head Coach.
+IT was been confirmed that Scarlets head coach Wayne Pivac will leave the club at the end of the forthcoming season to take up the role of Wales Head Coach.

 He will remain at the Scarlets for the entirety of the 2018/19 season and will only officially come under WRU employment in July 2019.

-“First and foremost, on behalf of everyone at the Scarlets, I would like to extend our congratulations to Wayne on his appointment.
-It will be a proud moment for us all when he takes to the helm as Wales Head Coach,” said Jon Daniels, Scarlets General Manager of Rugby.
+Speaking about his selection for the job Jon Daniels, Scarlets General Manager of Rugby said: “First and foremost, on behalf of everyone at the Scarlets, I would like to extend our congratulations to Wayne on his appointment.
+It will be a proud moment for us all when he takes to the helm as Wales Head Coach.

 “Clearly, finding Wayne’s replacement will be a major priority in the coming months and we are grateful to Wayne and the Welsh Rugby Union for keeping us updated, in an entirely professional and transparent manner, throughout the process.